 What Does It Mean to Settle an Account?

-When a lender agrees to settle an account, they are agreeing to take a financial loss by accepting less than the full amount that is owed to close out the account.
+When a lender agrees to settle an account, it is agreeing to take a financial loss by accepting less than the full amount that is owed to close out the account.
 This is considered negative because you did not honor the original contract and pay the debt in full as agreed.

 How Will a Settled Account Affect My Credit?

-It’s generous of your mother to offer to pay off your loans.
-However, if you choose to settle your account rather than paying back the full amount that you owe, the status of “settled” on the account will reflect negatively on your credit history — even if you have always made all your payments on time.
-Settled accounts that were never late remain on the report for seven years from the date they were paid in settlement.
+It's generous of your mother to offer to pay off your loans.
+However, if she doesn't pay back the full amount you owe, the status of "settled" on your account will reflect negatively on your credit history—even if you have always made all your payments on time.
+A settled account that was never late will remain on your credit report for seven years from the date it was paid in settlement.

-Keep in mind that student loans often report separate accounts for each semester that you attended school, even if you only make one monthly payment.
-If you have multiple loans appearing as settled on your credit report, the impact may be even greater.
+Keep in mind that student loans often report separate accounts for each semester you attended school, even if you only make one monthly payment.
+If you have multiple loans appearing as settled on your credit report, the impact on scores may be even greater.

 Contact Your Lender if You Are Struggling to Make Payments

-If you are having trouble making payments on your loans, consider discussing other options with your lender.
-While it may seem easier to simply agree on a settlement offer, your lender may be willing to work with you and help you develop a plan to continue making on-time payments.
+If you are having trouble making payments on your student loans, consider discussing payment options with your lender.
+While it may seem easier to simply agree on a settlement offer, your lender may be willing to work with you to develop a plan to continue making on-time payments.
 This can help you continue to build a strong credit history—and avoid the hit to your credit score a settlement will cause.

-If possible, consider using the money your mother was going to give you towards the loans to pay down the debt instead.
-You may then be able to re-finance the remaining balance so that your monthly payments will be lower.
-Student loans may have even more options available to manage repayment.
-Ask your student loan company about alternatives to settling the debt.
+If possible, consider using the money your mother planned to give you to pay down the debt instead.
+You may then be able to refinance the remaining balance so that your monthly payments will be lower.
+Some student loans may have even more options available to manage repayment.
+Ask your student loan servicer about alternatives to settling the debt.
 While settling your student loans is better than not paying them at all, doing so will almost certainly hurt your credit.

-Having a positive credit history is essential to your future – for everything from obtaining a cell phone or a car loan to qualifying for an apartment or a mortgage.
+Having a positive credit history is essential to your future—for everything from obtaining a cellphone or a car loan to qualifying for an apartment or a mortgage.
 By making all your payments on time thus far, you have already begun establishing a strong credit history for yourself.
-If you can maintain your good payment history, it can save you thousands of dollars in high interest fees later on down the road.
+If you can maintain that good payment history, it can save you thousands of dollars in high interest fees down the road.